ComBEE-UW-Madison/PythonStudyGroup/README.md

 This group of researchers meets bi-weekly to discuss coding in python.

 ## Join us!
-Sign up for our listserv by sending a blank email to [combee-psg@lists.wisc.edu](mailto:combee-psg@lists.wisc.edu).
+Sign up for our listserv by sending a blank email to [join-combee-psg@lists.wisc.edu](mailto:join-combee-psg@lists.wisc.edu).

 ## Upcoming events!
 FALL 2017 Events will be scheduled in the weeks prior to the semester beginning.
-To recieve updates about the coming semester meetings, sign up for our listserv by sending a blank email to [combee-psg@lists.wisc.edu](mailto:combee-psg@lists.wisc.edu).
+To recieve updates about the coming semester meetings, sign up for our listserv by sending a blank email to [join-combee-psg@lists.wisc.edu](mailto:join-combee-psg@lists.wisc.edu).

 ## Previous Semesters' Meetings